About go skydive

-Only specialist trained Tandem Skydive instructors are permitted by the British Parachute Association to use cameras whilst tandem skydiving.
+Only specialist trained Tandem Skydive instructors are permitted by British Skydiving to use cameras whilst tandem skydiving.
 Packages are available from £99

 HR monitors can be worn during your tandem skydive if they are checked by a tandem master prior to your jump.
 This includes chest strap HR monitors and watch HR monitors.
 If you have any questions, please contact us on email@example.com